dereksonderegger/141/docs/09_FindingData.md

     a) [Bacterial infections in Cattle](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000068)
     b) [SiZer Paper](https://dereksonderegger.github.io/sonderegger_et_al_2009_size.pdf) and associated [R Package](https://cran.r-project.org/web/packages/SiZer/SiZer.pdf)

+## Classroom Discussion Topics

+### Bicycle Safety
+Recently I was talking with my wife about merits of bicycle commuting to NAU versus driving a car.
+The question of risk of injury or death from an accident was brought up and I wondering if we could quantify the risk.
+What should the the response variable?
+Where could we find data that might address this question.

+### Asthma prevalance
+Suppose we have information about the number of asthma related hospitalizations for each county.
+Using that information can we make any inference about the relationship between asthma and race/ethnicity?
+What about the urban/rural divide?
+Gender differences?

 ## Exercises
 1. For this exercise, we will ultimately create graphs to investigate the education levels in Arizona counties.